2019 Book Reviews (goal: 50 books)

 This is a story, a novel, not a piece of literature.
 In fact, I would rate its literary merit in the middle of the spectrum.
 Sure, the characters are well defined, albeit a bit too stereotypical.
 Plus, the inner conflicts of the characters are feelingly expressed and, at least to my mind, reflect the kinds of vulnerabilities and disappointments we all face in ourselves at one time or another.

 In fact, the main weakness I see in the book is with the antagonist.
 His actions are displayed but his motivations remain totally hidden.
 I realize that in real life we frequently do not understand why people do what they do.
-However, it’s really dissatisfying for a reader to not understand the antagonist at all.
+However, it’s really dissatisfying for a reader not to understand the antagonist at all.
 That lack of connection undermines some of the conflict and tension of the novel.
 Because the antagonist isn’t real, his threat doesn’t seem as real.
 Imagine Othello without knowing Iago’s inner thoughts and jealousies.
 Desdemona’s death and Othello’s fall from grace would still be tragic, but the tragedy feels greater because we know more about the author of the destruction.

 Ms. French has published two other novels, which I’m probably going to read.
 My hope is that with her brilliant flair for comedy and her obvious genius in so many other areas, she will only get better with each book.